-- Select “About phone”.
+- Select About phone.

-- Select “Software info”.
+- Select Software info.

-- Look for the “Build number” and tap on it 7 times.
+- Look for the Build number and tap on it 7 times.

-Now you are ready to delve into the “Developer options.”
-The section will appear under “Settings.”
+Now you are ready to delve into the Developer options.
+The section will appear under Settings.

 Limit background processes

-Your Samsung Galaxy S8 is always doing stuff in the background, and when these processes pile up they can really slow your device down.
+Your Samsung Galaxy S8 is always doing stuff in the background, and when these processes pile up, they can really slow your device down.
 You can limit them to keep performance at its maximum.
-Simply head over to “Developer options” and look for “Background process limit.”
+Simply head over to Developer options and look for Background process limit.
 Select it and limit background processes as much as you feel comfortable.
 After this, you can restart the device and enjoy the improved speeds.
 However, be aware that setting this too low may prevent some of your most commonly used apps from grabbing updates in the background.

 Reduce animation scales

-Animations are nice, but they do make things slower and use up processing power.
-This means turning them off is for the best when aiming for a faster device.
-Simply go to “Developer options” and look through the animation settings.
+Animations are nice, but they do make things slower and use some processing power.
+This means turning them off is for the best when aiming for a faster experience.
+Simply go to Developer options and look through the animation settings.
 Set them all to 0.5x for optimal performance.

 Don’t keep activities

-Android’s multi-tasking prowess is impressive, but it can also be one of the reasons why phones slow down from time to time.
-The Don’t keep activities” developer setting makes it so that apps don’t run in the background when closed or switched, keeping RAM memory free to use elsewhere.
-We should say that the Galaxy S8 isn’t exactly short of RAM though, and this will mean apps restart when switching between them, so it’s not really a setting for multi-taskers.
+Android’s multitasking prowess is impressive, but it can also be one reason why phones slow down from time to time.
+The Don’t keep activities developer setting makes it so that apps don’t run in the background when closed or switched, keeping RAM free to use elsewhere.
+We should say that the Galaxy S8 isn’t exactly short of RAM, though, and this will mean apps restart when switching between them, so it’s not really a setting for multi-taskers.

-Simply go to Settings > Developer options and check the box labeled “Don’t keep activities.”
+Simply go to Settings > Developer options and check the box labeled Don’t keep activities.
 Restart after tweaking this option.

-Just wipe the phone
+8. Just wipe the Samsung Galaxy S8

 Phones are tricky.
 There are plenty of factors to consider when trying to troubleshoot or improve your experience.
-If you’ve tried it all but are still not satisfied with the results, the best thing you can do to keep your device as fast as possible is wipe it clean.
+If you’ve tried it all but are still not satisfied with the results, the best thing you can do to keep your device as fast as possible is to wipe it clean.
 This is done by performing a factory data reset.